 Enjoy the Christmas Lights in Downtown Leavenworth From Early December – Mid February

-Each year Leavenworth makes winter more magical with colorful Christmas lights on trees and buildings throughout their downtown.
+Each year season, Leavenworth makes the winter season more magical with colorful Christmas lights on trees and buildings throughout the entire town.

 The Christmas lights in Leavenworth are up in early December and stay up until at least Valentine’s Day/ Mid February.